volkerjaenisch/sphinxcontrib-svg-links/README.md

 ```

 If the **svglinks** attribute exists and is *True*, then the SVG will be not treated as an image
 but will be embedded as an HTML <object>.
+So you can decide which SVG image will have links and
+which may not.

 *svg-links* will the parse the SVG file and replace the pseudo URIs wil relative
 links to the sphinx labels in the document.